 ♦ 2-6 injured

 CIA drones reportedly killed at least six in a strike on the North-South Waziristan border.
-At least one house was destroyed in the strike.
-Two senior al Qaeda commanders Abu Majid al Iraqi and Sheikh Abu Waqas were reportedly killed.
-Yemeni Abu Waqas (35) was said to be a bomb making expert who was involved in ‘high profile attacks on US and Isaf forces’.
-Four Uzbek militants were also reported killed.
+Two senior al Qaeda commanders, Abu Majid al Iraqi and Sheikh Abu Waqas, were reportedly killed.
+Abu Waqas (35) was said to be a Yemeni bombmaking expert who was involved in ‘high profile attacks on US and Isaf forces’.
+Four alleged Uzbek militants also reported died.
 Pakistan security officials and tribal sources said drones hit one or two houses in the attack.

 There were confused reports of the immediate aftermath.
-The Miranshah security official said militants surrounded the area after the attack.
-And the News Tribe was told: ‘Fear prevailed in the area as more drones were flying in the air halting the rescuers to launch an operation to take out bodies from the debris of the destroyed house.’
-However Xinhua said locals ‘rushed to the site and pulled out the bodies and injured from the rubble.’
-The area was reportedly ‘inhibited by the Hakimullah Mehsud-led TTP fighters and also foreigners’.
+A Miranshah security official said militants surrounded the area after the attack, while News Tribe reported that drones lingering overhead delayed rescue work.
+But Xinhua said locals ‘rushed to the site and pulled out the bodies and injured from the rubble.’
+The area was reportedly ‘inhabited by the Hakimullah Mehsud-led TTP fighters and also foreigners’.
 This strike came the day after incoming CIA director John Brennan’s senate hearing.
-Brennan is viewed as one of the chief architects of the rapid expansion of the drone programme under President Obama.
+Brennan is viewed as one of the chief architects of the rapid expansion of the drone programme under Obama.